microsoft/Service-Fabric-AppDRTool/README.md

 ## Configuration
 Backup Policy credentials are encrypted.
-The key can be set at `PolicyStorageEncryptionKey` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.
+The thumbprint of the certificate to be used can be set at `PolicyStorageCertThumbprint` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.
+Ensure that you rollout new certificates with previous certificate still installed on the machine.

 Backup Restore happens periodically every 5 mins, scanning for new backups on primary and then restoring on secondary.
 The timespan can be changed in `RestoreService.cs`, via `periodTimeSpan`.